What is a Platformer Game?

 Build Your Own Platform Game

 This summer, discover the basics of game design and create your own platform game.
-We offer a variety of game design camps for kids and teens.
-Level up at one of our 100+ prestigious campus locations!
+We offer a variety of video game development camps for kids and teens.
+Level up at one of our 150+ prestigious campus locations!